 Known for: Kilmarnock is the commercial shopping hub in Virginia’s River Realm, home to unique boutiques, an array of dining options and an incredible Kilmarnock Town Centre Park that brings the neighborhood together.

 What to do like a local: Grab your pie at Lee’s Restaurant before they sell out!
-Head to Kilmarnock Brewhaus for a flight, VRR’s first Brewery!
+Head to Kilmarnock Brewing Company for a flight.
 Indulge yourself with some jewelry at Burkes Fine Jewelers or stop by the unique boutiques.
 Try the gourmet popcorn at Northern Neck Popcorn Bag.
 Grab breakfast at Car Wash Cafe or Carried Away Cuisine.
-Grab a Virginia renown burger at NN Burger for dinner!
+Grab a lobster roll at Small Town Burger for dinner!
 Catch a concert at the Music on the Half Shell Stage.
 Kilmarnock has so much to offer!

 Fun Fact: Urbanna is home to Virginia’s Official Oyster Festival and has more boats than folks!
 A delightful town that you can drive and boat to!